khulnasoft/khulnasoft/internal/database/schema.md

 ```

-Webhooks registered in Sourcegraph instance.
+Webhooks registered in Khulnasoft instance.

 **code_host_kind**: Kind of an external service for which webhooks are registered.